gall314/Audit/README.md

 - The page response time of 0.47 seconds is longer than the recommended limit of 0.4 seconds.
 A high response time unnecessarily slows down search engine crawling and results in bad user experience as well.
   - **Note:** I think it depends on network load, location and other aspects.
 I've run a few [Web.dev](https://web.dev) performance tests and most of the time it's under `400ms`.
 Check [this report](./web-dev-tests/app.sellusyourjewelry.com_2022-04-01_15-34-46.html).\
   What are action points in this matter?
-Should we change the provider
+Should we change the provider?
+  - **Jacek:** I think we can skip this
 - This page loads 9 JavaScript files.
 This may affect the load time negatively.
   - **Note:** Explained above, in the SEO Audit - Page 2 first Action Point
 - This page does not require any CSS files.